Choosing a photographer for your wedding

 The old adage "You get what you pay for," is usually true for wedding photography.
 There are only so many weekends in the year and the number of weddings a single photographer can book is limited.
 Therefore as a photographer comes into greater demand by developing his artistry and experience the price will most likely reflect that fact.

 So, as you are planning your budget, if excellent photos are important to you don't scrimp in this area.
-Ten years from now, the photos you bought will be there on your table to remind you of the other details that might otherwise be forgotten.
+Ten years from now, the photos you bought will be there on your wall, in an album or even in digital media to remind you of all the beautiful moments and details that might otherwise be forgotten.